R&D Studies // Clinical Trials Consulting

 Getting things right first time will save you time and money, minimising resource expending mistakes and the ethical concerns of unnecessarily repeating animal experiments.
 You will be able to draw robust conclusions from your research which will have benefited from a minimisation in bias.

-Phase I to IV trials:
+Phase I to IV clinical trials:

 In addition to the above activities, our contribution to phase I to IV trials can consist of:

-- Trial simulation: clinical trial simulations can be used to document and evaluate the statistical properties of complex designs and/or to aid in selecting between several alternative design possibilities.
+- Trial simulation: Clinical trial simulations can be used to document and evaluate the statistical properties of complex designs and/or to aid in selecting between several alternative design possibilities.

-- Sensitivity/robustness analyses to assess the influence of key assumptions about the study population, or variations in trial methodology and/or statistical methods.
-Methodological and statistical concerns that are frequently the subject of robustness analyses include: non-compliance or protocol deviations, missing data, outcomes definitions such as end-points, accounting for clustering or correlation, overlapping risks in studies with composite outcomes, baseline imbalance in sample size or sample characteristics.
+- Robustness analysis: Sensitivity/robustness analyses assess the influence of key assumptions about the study population, or variations in trial methodology and/or statistical methods.
+Methodological and statistical concerns that are frequently the subject of robustness analyses include: non-compliance or protocol deviations, missing data, outcomes definitions such as end-points, accounting for clustering or correlation, overlapping risks in studies with composite outcomes, and baseline imbalance in sample size or sample characteristics.

 Outsourcing your clinical study design, data management and statistical analysis needs to Anatomise Biostats will ensure that your research data is collected and analysed correctly, first time, saving you resources over the course of your projects.
 This delegation will allow you to focus more intently on your research and product development goals.
 We can advise on the best statistical analysis and data collection approaches for your situation and aide in the correct interpretation of any results derived from your study data.
 This means your product or treatment is more likely to stand up under regulatory scrutiny and that the money you invest in research is giving you the return on investment you would hope for in the form of accurate, actionable insights.
 A unique characteristic of our services is that we are able to combine both biostatistical and bioinformatics approaches.
 This allows you to supplement your research queries with a genomics or big data element where beneficial.
-We remain open to innovation in determining the ways in which we can best serve your research goals..
+We remain open to innovation in determining the ways in which we can best serve your research goals.

 Data Security & Confidentiality